 No hobby kits for children younger than 12

-If your child is younger than 12, avoid hobby kits.
-Such as chemistry sets.
 They can cause fires or explosions and may contain dangerous chemicals.
-If your child is 12 or older than 12, make sure she knows how to safely handle their hobby kits.
+If your child is 12 or older than 12, make sure he really knows how to safely handle his hobby kits.

 Be careful when buying battery-powered toys

 They should be SIRIM-approved.
 And they should have battery cases that can’t be easily opened – secured with screws so that kids can’t pry them open.
-Also, avoid toys with electric heating elements.
+Avoid toys with electric heating elements.